Border security looms large for SIA

 Outside the sphere of immigration reform, some other legislative issues with industry significance are about to come to a head—at least for companies who contract with the government.
 A pair of bipartisan bills—The Commonsense Construction Contracting Act of 2013; and the Design Build Efficiency and Jobs Act—were introduced July 19 in the House of Representatives.

 Both bills are designed to level the playing field between smaller contractors and their larger competitors.
 Rep. Sam Graves, R-Mo., who introduced the Design Build Efficiency and Jobs Act, fashioned the bill with an eye to implementing a new two-phase process for design-build contract bids.

 “If the bid and proposal process can be streamlined to make it more efficient and cheaper for all involved, without sacrificing quality, we should do it,” Graves, chairman of the House Small Business Committee, said in a statement.

 According to a report from Law 360, which examined both bills, Graves’ subcommittee found that the cost of bidding in a single-phase procurement process can cost more than three percent of the contract’s value, thus blocking smaller contractors from even entering the bid.
 Graves’ bill would implement a first phase involving a relatively inexpensive technical assessment that would allow the five most qualified companies to advance to the second phase.

-The Commonsense Construction Contracting Act of 2013, spearheaded by Rep. Richard Hanna, R-N.Y., proposes the banning of reverse auctions, which allow bidders to offer multiple bids, for contracts worth $750,000 or greater.
+The other bill, the Commonsense Construction Contracting Act of 2013, spearheaded by Rep. Richard Hanna, R-N.Y., proposes the banning of reverse auctions, which allow bidders to offer multiple bids, for contracts worth $750,000 or greater.